Gourav-Bhatt/Batsman-ODI-Career-Analysis/README.md

 - Total runs <br>
 - Batting average <br>
 - Strike rate <br>
-- Milestones like: centuries and half-centuries are covered. <br> Offering a comprehensive view of each player's ODI career.
+- Milestones like: centuries and half-centuries are covered.
 <br><br>
-Through this comprehensive data visualization, we aim to highlight their impact on India's ODI success and their roles in shaping Indian cricket's batting dominance.
+Offering a comprehensive view of each player's ODI career.